Skip to main content

 Register with AccessOAP

 This gets you in line for Core Clinical therapy funding.
-The wait is years.
+Invitations are based on your child's OAP registration date.

 How: Online at accessoap.ca or call 1-833-425-2445 (Mon-Fri 8:30am-5pm ET)